-- · LA has the greatest amount of solar power in terms of installed capacity MW of any US city. - · LA is already a leader in energy storage thanks to the LADWP Castaic Pumped-Storage Plant that provides more than 1,500 MW of energy storage. - \cdot LA has the nation's largest solar feed in tariff program.
+- LA is already a leader in energy storage thanks to the LADWP Castaic Pumped-Storage Plant that provides more than 1,500 MW of energy storage. - $\cdot\,$ LA has the nation's largest solar feed in tariff program.

 Solar Power: